successible/cleanslate/README.md

 ## How do I host Clean Slate?

 Hosting Clean Slate is straightforward.
 You just need a Linux server with Git, Docker, and Docker Compose installed.
-Make sure to use Docker's installation instructions, rather than using your distribution's repositories, which tend to be out of date.
+Make sure to install Docker from the official website [^1].
+That is because the Docker bundled with your distribution is likely out of date.

 1. Run `git clone https://github.com/successible/cleanslate` on your server. `cd` inside the newly created folder called `cleanslate`.